 Is your retirement a DIY project?
 The longer you work with a Financial Planner, the better off you’ll be.
 After 15 years of working with a financial planner, advised households accumulate as much as 2.73 times the amount of assets than otherwise identical non-advised households1.
-After 20 years it’s over 3 times.
-What would you do with 3 times your retirement income?
+After 20 years, it’s more than three times.
+What would you do with three times your retirement income?

 A Financial Planner can help you determine where you are today financially and where you want to go.
 A Financial Planner can provide you guidance on how to reach your short-, medium-, and long-term financial goals.